dharminnagar/dharminnagar/README.md

 About Me 👀:
 ------------
 Hey friend,
 I'm a tech enthusiast and I love Coding.
-I want to go deep in Artificial Intelligence.
+I want to go explore DevOps and Open Source.
 Till date, coding has been a very helpful thing for me as it opens my logical thinking in a way nothing else has 😌

 Apart from coding, I also love music very much.
 I play the Piano and can sing very well, although due to my introvert characteristics, I have not participated much.
 I do have a Youtube Channel, feel free to check out 😄